MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-antivirus/microsoft-defender-atp-mac-privacy.md

 If you're an IT administrator, you might be interested in configuring these controls at the enterprise level.

-The privacy controls for the various type of data described in the previous section are described in detail in [Set preferences for Microsoft Defender ATP for Mac](microsoft-defender-atp-mac-preferences.md).
+The privacy controls for the various type of data described in the preceding section are described in detail in [Set preferences for Microsoft Defender ATP for Mac](microsoft-defender-atp-mac-preferences.md).

 As with any new policy settings, you should carefully test them out in a limited, controlled environment to ensure the settings you configure have the desired effect before you implement the policy settings more widely in your organization.